NetApp/netapp-dataops-toolkit/netapp_dstk_traditional/README.md

 #### Trigger a Sync Operation for an Existing Cloud Sync Relationship

-The NetApp Data Science Toolkit can be used to trigger a sync operation for an existing Cloud Sync relationshp under the user's NetApp Cloud Central account.
+The NetApp DataOps Toolkit can be used to trigger a sync operation for an existing Cloud Sync relationshp under the user's NetApp Cloud Central account.
 NetApp's Cloud Sync service can be used to replicate data to and from a variety of file and object storage platforms.
 Potential use cases include the following:

 - Replicating newly acquired sensor data gathered at the edge back to the core data center or to the cloud to be used for AI/ML model training or retraining.
 - Replicating a newly trained or newly updated model from the core data center to the edge or to the cloud to be deployed as part of an inferencing application.